 Having a visible intake process so everyone can see what’s coming to the teams and what’s in play can make a big difference.
 Even if nothing else changes.
 See The Importance of Having an Intake Process for more.

-Organize around dedicated product teams.
+Organize around focuses solution teams.
 These are teams that can develop the MBIs defined.
 You can then create Scrum-Kanban teams (8-12 people) if the product teams are too big.
 While cross-functional teams of less than 12 are ideal, they often can’t be formed.
 Sometimes you’d like a bigger team in order to develop the MBI faster.

-The structure of a dedicated product team is shown in the following figure.
+The structure of a focused solution team is shown in the following figure.

 “Core Teams” are teams that have almost sufficient skills to build features.
 They will need to use those individuals shown at the bottom of the picture.